 What happens if any other hardware component fails?

-If a hardware component fails in today's single server solution, the server ceases to function entirely until the failed component has been replaced.
+A single physical server is not resilient to hardware component failures (such as motherboard, RAM etc) other than failure of a single disk as has been discussed already.
+If a hardware component fails in a single server solution, the server ceases to function entirely until the failed component has been replaced.
 The Support Team detects such occurrences immediately and initiate the replacement of the failed component.
 Once the failed component has been replaced, the server can be restarted immediately.

 What happens if data becomes corrupt?